Megaemce/AnnoyScript/posts/Adding a view count and like button to 11ty.md

 </script>
 ```

-Working demo can be find [here](https://dynamic-11th.vercel.app/) and the code is availible on [GitHub](https://github.com/Megaemce/dynamic-11th).
-Now you can smash that like button below!
+This code can be accessed like so **&lbrace;% include "likeButton.njk" %&rbrace;** on every page.
+You can check [working demo](https://dynamic-11th.vercel.app) and the code on [GitHub](https://github.com/Megaemce/dynamic-11th).
+Now smash that like button below!

 {% include "likeButton.njk" %}

 [^0]: ...then mixing it with strike pads off a matchbook, muriatric acid and hydrogen peroxide, and then, maybe somehow... [crystal meth](https://www.youtube.com/watch?v=gnPnEvy4e70) 🙅
 [^1]: KV stands for `key` and `value` so you can interact with this pseudo-database like a normal object, with limitations due to its [very daft syntax](https://redis.io/docs/latest/develop/connect/cli/).
 This was further restricted by Vercel itself to [only few keywords](beginner-guide-to-vercel-kv#examples-of-supported-redis-commands).
 For those who dislike this solution, there is also [Vercel Postgres](https://github.com/vercel/examples/blob/main/solutions/express/api/index.ts)
-[^2]: I'm sure there are better ways to handle this in njk files without resorting to ugly `<script>` tags, but I've had enough of that for no.
+[^2]: I'm sure there are better ways to handle this in njk files without resorting to ugly `<script>` tags, but I've had enough of that for now.
+[^4]: I love creating and fixing documentation myself, and I'm really proud to call myself a documentation hero.
+However, 11ty's documentation is beyond anyone's ability to improve; it's simply bad.
+The only way I can see it being improved is by starting from scratch, and I just wanted to create a quick blog, not save the world.
+For anyone else considering 11ty, I suggest Next.js.
+Implementing features like a view counter or a like button is a breeze there, and you can even find ready-made projects with these features included.